kunal-511/BeatWave/README.md

 - **TypeScript** for enhanced developer experience
 - **Nodemon** for automatic server restarts during development
 - **Docker** for containerization and deployment
-- **Kubernetes Manifests and HELM charts** for easy deployment on K8s clusters

 ````